SruthiKorembathe/CICDImplementation/Template-REST-API.md

 _Why documentation like this?_

-This pulls togeter conversations you have with consumers of your API and JSON.
+This page pulls togeter conversations you have with consumers of your API and JSON.
 If you have _one consumer only_, it may not be worth effort to document;
 however, you may find that you get a later second, or third consumer, and then you repeat the same conversations.
 Your documentation builds _informed consumers_ who skip the easy questions, and ask more interesting ones.

-This template uses for examples only these portions:
+This template uses a limited API that is part of a larger one:

 * Toppings

-The full API has more collections of endpoints, for example, for pies, but I want this template to focus on one thing.
+A full API has more collections of endpoints, for example _pies_ and not just _toppings_, but I want this template to focus on one thing, and you can add more.

 To use the template in your data product documentation, you will:
 - Remove this _Instructions_ section after you are done with it.